iAerialRobo/ForaNav/README.md

-# Bio-inspired Online Target-oriented Navigation for Micro Air Vehicles in Tree Plantations
+# ForaNav: Insect-inspired Online Target-oriented Navigation for MAVs in Tree Plantations

 # Citation
 If you use this code in an academic context, please cite our work: